Photo story of a tiny house truck build

 His finished work

-Okay, let's put this (roughly 100kg) on the truckbed
+Okay, let's lift this beast (roughly 100kg) on the truckbed!

 Was easy - with Miguel's help